ghdl/ghdl/doc/using/InvokingGHDL.rst

 * This command produces smaller executable, since unused units and subprograms do not generate code.

 ..
 HINT::
-   However, you should know that currently most of the time is spent in code generation and the analyze and elaborate command generate code for all units needed, even units of :samp:`std` and :samp:`ieee` libraries.
+   However, you should know that currently most of the time is spent in code generation and the analyze and elaborate command generate code for all units needed, even units of ``std`` and ``ieee`` libraries.
 Therefore, according to the design, the time for this command may be higher than the time for the analyze command followed by the elaborate command.

 ..
 WARNING::
    This command is still under development.
 In case of problems, you should go back to the traditional way.